yangzhiyuansibs/SSEalign/README.md

 2.3 SSpro8 software

 The SSpro8 software is a tool for prediction of protein secondary structure and can be download in http://scratch.proteomics.ics.uci.edu/.
-Other tools for protein secondary structure, such JPRED4 and PsiPred is also acceptable, but their results will not be not as good as SSpro8.
+Other tools for protein secondary structure, such JPRED4 and PsiPred, are also acceptable, but their results will not be not as good as SSpro8.

 2.4 Dynamic programming algorithm package